ExistensialReset/flowmosr/README.md

 This repository is, to be honest, a gift from someone who never walked in your shoes or thoughts.

-This did not come from traditional activism.
-But I genuinely wish a better future for Earth and all the life on it.
+I genuinely wish a better future for Earth and all the life on it.

 That is why I'm writing Existential Reset Repository.